emilioMaddalena/causal-inference-studies/material/causal_questions.md

 # **Causal questions**
----

-> TL;DR
->
+<a id="TLDR-valid-causal-questions"></a>
+!!! tip "TL;DR"
-> Not every causal-looking question is a valid causal question.
+    Not every causal-looking question is a valid causal question.

----

 Consider these: